Tengku Rizal Nurdin

-Haji Tengku Rizal Nurdin (21 February 1948 – 5 September 2005) was the 13th Governor of North Sumatra, Indonesia.
-He served from 1998 until his death on 5 September 2005.
-In that time he was serving in his second period (2003–2008).
-In the previous period (1998–2003), he was also the Governor of North Sumatra.
+Haji Tengku Rizal Nurdin (21 February 1948 – 5 September 2005) was an Indonesian military general who served as the 13th governor of North Sumatra from 1998 until his death in 2005.
+He was among the victims of the Mandala Airlines Flight 091 crash along with his predecessor Raja Inal Siregar.

 Before becoming governor, he was Bukit Barisan Territorial Military Commander I in 1997, in the rank of major general.
 Although born in West Sumatra, he was a Deli Malay.

 He was appointed North Sumatran Governor on 15 June 1998.
-His second term was on 24 March 2003, and it would end on 15 June 2008.
+He was reappointed for a second term on 24 March 2003, which would have ended in 2008.

-In his marriage with Hj.
-NR Siti Maryam (born 1948), he has 2 daughters: T. Armilla Madiana and T. Arisma Mellina.
+He was married to Hj.
+NR Siti Maryam (born 1948), with whom they shared two daughters, T. Armilla Madiana and T. Arisma Mellina.
 In additional, Rizal Nurdin was also the Head of North Sumatran KONI.

-On 5 September 2005.
-Rizal was among the 100 passengers who died in the Mandala Airlines Flight 091 crash along with his predecessor, Raja Inal Siregar who died 1 day later in the hospital from injuries.
-At that time he was in the official travel to present in the sudden meeting with newly Indonesian President at that time Susilo Bambang Yudhoyono in Jakarta later that night.